ivadomed/ivadomed/docs/source/configuration_file.md

 #### roi
 Dict. of parameters about the region of interest
 - `suffix`: String.
 Suffix of the derivative file containing the ROI used to crop (e.g. `"_seg-manual"`) with `ROICrop` as transform.
-Please use `""` if you do not want to use an ROI to crop.
+Please use `null` if you do not want to use an ROI to crop.
 - `slice_filter_roi`: int.
 If the ROI mask contains less than `slice_filter_roi` non-zero voxels, the slice will be discarded from the dataset.
 This feature helps with noisy labels, e.g., if a slice contains only 2-3 labeled voxels, we do not want to use these labels to crop the image.
 This parameter is only considered when using `"ROICrop"`.

 ## Split dataset

 #### fname_split
 String.
 File name of the log ([joblib](https://joblib.readthedocs.io/en/latest/)) that contains the list of training/validation/testing subjects.
 This file can later be used to re-train a model using the same data splitting scheme.
-If `""`, a new splitting scheme is performed.
+If `null`, a new splitting scheme is performed.

 #### random_seed
 Int.
 Seed used by the random number generator to split the dataset between training/validation/testing.
 The use of the same seed ensures the same split between the sub-datasets, which is useful to reproduce results.